Navaneeth0512/youtube_clone/README.md

 used just basic auth for signup and used a password reset mail in forgot password option it is just a basic application with limited number of features

+if login with phone number doesnt generates otp try this number and otp "+919207675299"  and "000000" if the video is not loading please wait a while if is there anything to change please let me know